pyueh-osi/Edgecmd-Docs/V1/EdgeCmd utility/Access EdgeCmd utility.md

 ## Windows

-Complete the following to access EdgeCmd utility on Windows:
+Complete the following procedure to access EdgeCmd utility on Windows:

 1. Open a command prompt.
-2. Type the following in the command prompt and press Enter:
+2. Type the following path in the command prompt and press Enter:

    ```cmd
    C:\Program Files\OSIsoft\EdgeCmd\edgecmd.exe